UBIEEE/Getting-Started-2023/README.md

     If you click on the refresh icon on your folder in the `Explorer` you should now see a folder called `Getting-Started-2023`.
 This is the repository you just cloned.

-6. Generally, we want to set out workspace in VSCode so that our topmost directory in the `Explorer` is the project directory itself.
+6. Generally, we want to set all workspaces in VSCode so that our topmost directory in the `Explorer` is the project directory itself.
 Click on the `File` menu and select `Close Folder`.
 This will close the folder you have opened in VSCode.
 Next, click on the `File` menu again and select `Open Folder`.
 Navigate to the folder of the repository we just cloned and open it up.
 You should now see the repository `Getting-Started-2023` as the topmost folder in `Explorer`.

 7. You will now create a new git `branch`.
 Branching in git is a way to keep different edits to source files in separate places so that people do not have to constantly be writing all of their different changes onto the same files directly.
 Generally, anytime you are working on a new feature or bug fix, you will want to create a new branch.
 To create a new branch, type the following command into the terminal: